aashimaahuja/git-advanced/docs/commits.md

 feat(lang): add Polish language
 ```

-*Use ! to draw attention to a commit*
+_Use ! to draw attention to a commit_

 ```
-feat: allow provided config object to extend other configs
+feat!: allow provided config object to extend other configs

 BREAKING CHANGE: `extends` key in config file is now used for extending other config files
 ```